sequelize/sequelize/docs/docs/associations.md

 #### Target keys

-Its the column that will be referred from **target model**.
+The target key is the column on the target model that the foreign key column on the source model points to.
 By default the target key for a belongsTo relation will be the target model's primary key.
-To override this behavior, use the `targetKey` option.
+To define a custom column, use the `targetKey` option.

 ```js
 var User = this.sequelize.define('user', {/* attributes */})